tylunel/pvpumpingsystem/README.md

 # pvpumpingsystem
 This package provides tools for modeling photovoltaic water pumping system.
-It is highly relying on pvlib-python, therefore pvlib-python should be installed.
-/!\ It is not ready to use yet, still in development.
+It relies on pvlib-python for the photovoltaic power generation, and implements different models of pump for the simulation.